-- This paper explored some of the existing local governance, international references and recommendations from researchers at home and abroad for the way forward towards healthy homes. - Similar remarks and findings focus on the detailed home as to the design and layout, which may differ geographically, climatically and culturally, of which the general requirements for universal health unite in the need for good ventilation, natural lighting, access to exterior, flexible space and adaptive spaces were highlighted. - All findings agree that a home and a house cannot be healthy if the immediate environment and the macro environment are not supportive-thus requires appropriate neighbourhood design that addresses the needs. - There were recommendations as the outcome from the post pandemic that the new requirements for a healthy home should be clearly be drafted in the respective housing policy
+This paper explored some of the existing local governance, international references and recommendations from researchers at home and abroad for the way forward towards healthy homes.
+It is not conclusive and requires further exploration.
+However, in this short research, the following findings can be summarised:

+- Similar remarks and findings focus on the detailed home as to the design and layout, which may differ geographically, climatically and culturally, of which the general requirements for universal health unite in the need for good ventilation, natural lighting, access to exterior, flexible space and adaptive spaces were highlighted.
+Additional remarks include the presence of noise, lack of privacy, the need for maintenance and a manual on how the house operates or should function. - All findings agree that a home and a house cannot be healthy if the immediate environment and the macro environment are not supportive-thus require appropriate neighbourhood design that addresses the supportive and complimentary needs. - In mass housing, individuals have no control over their dwelling environment.
+Any home designed without consultation with the end-users is inclined to lack consideration for the essential aspects of meaning and aesthetic values, i.e., the accommodation for cultural, religious, or traditional activities in the living environment. - Various efforts were made by the government and private sectors for the range of communities based on affordability and need through collaborative efforts from micro design to neighbourhood facilities.
+This should continue. - The subject of health and safety in these efforts was implicit and applied under 'Quality Housing requirements' and was not highlighted, perhaps to give flexibility for designers to interpret them.
+For the government sector, Qlassic is made mandatory as an assessment tool. - There were recommendations made as the outcome of the post-pandemic that the new requirements for a healthy home should be clearly drafted in the respective housing policy